canmom/vector/VECTOR.md

 In any case, if this wasn't her target...

 She twists to block the incoming blow, the force of it launching her several metres into the air.
-The VECTOR Engine quickly seizes control of her motion, and she's gracefully floating, LANCE ready to respond.
+The VECTOR engine quickly seizes control of her motion, and she's gracefully floating, LANCE ready to respond.

 There!

 A darting shape, far too fast to be human.
-She closes and dives, the Engine screaming, switches back to BLADE, makes seven quick sword strokes in a fraction of a second.
+She closes and dives, the engine screaming, switches back to BLADE, makes seven quick sword strokes in a fraction of a second.

 Her opponent, now she can finally see her, is dressed in a distinctly non-regulation uniform.
 Which is to say, it's all about halfs.
 Half a mask, covering the left side of her face with a silvery mirror, and a dress hanging on only one shoulder, leaving half her body essentially bare apart from a small belt.
 Like most VECTORs, her hair is white - and in keeping with the rest of her look, half of it is very long, the other half shaved completely.
 Complex geometric traces of wires run up the bare half of her body.